 Plant Dormancy

 In plant physiology, dormancy is a period of arrested plant growth.
-It is a survival strategy exhibited by many plant species, which enables them to survive in climates where part of the year is unsuitable for growth, such as winter or dry seasons.
+Many plant species exhibit this survival strategy.
+It enables them to survive in climates where part of the year is unsuitable for growth.
+These periods include winter or dry seasons.

-Many plant species that exhibit dormancy have a biological clock that tells them when to slow activity and to prepare soft tissues for a period of freezing temperatures or water shortage.
+Many plant species that exhibit dormancy have a biological clock.
+This clock tells them when to slow down activity.
+It also prepares their soft tissues for freezing temperatures or water shortage.

-On the other hand, dormancy can be triggered after a normal growing season by decreasing temperatures, shortened day length, and/or a reduction in rainfall.
+On the other hand, dormancy can be triggered after a normal growing season.
+It can occur due to decreasing temperatures.
+Shortened day length and/or a reduction in rainfall can also trigger it.

-Chemical treatment on dormant plants has been proven to be an effective method to break dormancy, particularly in woody plants such as grapes, berries, apples, peaches, and kiwis.
+Chemical treatment on dormant plants has been proven to be an effective method to break dormancy.
+This is particularly true for woody plants such as grapes, berries, apples, peaches, and kiwis.

-Specifically, hydrogen cyanamide stimulates cell division and growth in dormant plants, causing bud break when the plant is on the edge of breaking dormancy.
+Specifically, hydrogen cyanamide stimulates cell division and growth in dormant plants.
+It causes bud break when the plant is on the edge of breaking dormancy.

-Slight injury of cells may play a role in the mechanism of action.
+Slight injury to cells play a role in the mechanism of action.
 The injury is thought to result in increased permeability of cellular membranes.

 The injury is associated with the inhibition of catalase, which in turn stimulates the pentose phosphate cycle.
 Hydrogen cyanamide interacts with the cytokinin metabolic cycle, which results in triggering a new growth cycle.

 When a mature and viable seed under a favorable condition fails to germinate, it is said to be dormant.
-Seed dormancy is referred to as embryo dormancy or internal dormancy and is caused by endogenous characteristics of the embryo that prevent germination.
+Seed dormancy is also known as embryo dormancy or internal dormancy.
+It is caused by the embryo’s endogenous characteristics that prevent germination.

-Dormancy should not be confused with seed coat dormancy, external dormancy, or hardseededness, which is caused by the presence of a hard seed covering or seed coat that prevents water and oxygen from reaching and activating the embryo.
+Dormancy should not be confused with seed coat dormancy, external dormancy, or hardseededness.
+These conditions are caused by a hard seed covering or seed coat.
+This barrier prevents water and oxygen from reaching and activating the embryo.

 It is a physical barrier to germination, not a true form of dormancy.
 Typically, temperate woody perennial plants require chilling temperatures to overcome winter dormancy (rest).
 The effect of chilling temperatures depends on species and growth stage (Fuchigami et al. 1987).

-In some species, rest can be broken within hours at any stage of dormancy, with either chemicals, heat, or freezing temperatures, effective dosages of which would seem to be a function of sublethal stress, which results in stimulation of ethylene production and increased cell membrane permeability.
+In some species, rest can be broken within hours at any stage of dormancy.
+This can be achieved with chemicals, heat, or freezing temperatures.
+The effective dosages act as sublethal stress.
+This stress results in the stimulation of ethylene production and increased cell membrane permeability.

-Dormancy is a general term applicable to any instance in which a tissue predisposed to elongate or grow in some other manner does not do so (Nienstaedt 1966).
+Dormancy is a general term.
+It applies to any instance.
+This occurs when a tissue, which is predisposed to elongate or grow, does not do so (Nienstaedt 1966).

 Quiescence is dormancy imposed by the external environment.
-Correlated inhibition is a kind of physiological dormancy maintained by agents or conditions originating within the plant, but not within the dormant tissue itself.
+Correlated inhibition is a physiological dormancy.
+It is maintained by agents or conditions originating within the plant.
+These do not originate within the dormant tissue itself.

-Rest (winter dormancy) is a kind of physiological dormancy maintained by agents or conditions within the organ itself.
+Rest (winter dormancy) is a physiological dormancy maintained by agents or conditions within the organ itself.

 However, physiological subdivisions of dormancy do not coincide with the morphological dormancy found in white spruce (Picea glauca) and other conifers (Owens et al. 1977).

 Physiological dormancy often includes early stages of bud-scale initiation before measurable shoot elongation or before flushing.
 It may also include late leaf initiation after shoot elongation has been completed.
-In either of those cases, buds that appear to be dormant are nevertheless very active morphologically and physiologically.
+In either of those cases, buds that are dormant are nevertheless very active morphologically and physiologically.

-Dormancy of various kinds is expressed in white spruce (Romberger 1963).[10]
-White spruce, like many woody plants in temperate and cooler regions, requires exposure to low temperature for a period of weeks before it can resume normal growth and development.
+Dormancy of various kinds is expressed in white spruce (Romberger 1963).
+White spruce, like many woody plants in temperate and cooler regions, needs exposure to low temperatures for weeks.
+This exposure is required before it can resume normal growth and development.

-This “chilling requirement” for white spruce is satisfied by uninterrupted exposure to temperatures below 7°C for 4 to 8 weeks, depending on physiological condition (Nienstaedt 1966, 1967).
+This “chilling requirement” for white spruce is satisfied by uninterrupted exposure to temperatures below 7°C. This exposure lasts for 4 to 8 weeks.
+The duration depends on physiological condition (Nienstaedt 1966, 1967).

-Tree species that have well-developed dormancy needs may be tricked to some degree, but not completely.
-For instance, if a Japanese Maple (Acer palmatum) is given an “eternal summer” through exposure to additional daylight, it grows continuously for as long as two years.
+Tree species that have well-developed dormancy needs can be tricked to some degree, but not completely.
+For example, if a Japanese Maple (Acer palmatum) receives extra daylight, it experiences an “eternal summer.”
+The tree grows continuously.
+This can last for as long as two years.

-The fatality rate increases to 100% if the plant does not receive the necessary period of cold temperatures required to break the dormancy.
-Most plants require a certain number of hours of “chilling” at temperatures between about 0°C and 10°C to be able to break dormancy (Bewley, Black, K.D 1994).
+The fatality rate increases to 100% if the plant does not receive the necessary cold period.
+This cold period is required to break the dormancy.
+Most plants need a certain number of hours of “chilling” at temperatures between about 0°F and 50°F. This chilling is necessary to break dormancy.

 Short photoperiods induce dormancy and permit the formation of needle primordia.
 Primordia formation requires 8 to 10 weeks and must be followed by 6 weeks of chilling at 2 °C.

 Bud break occurs promptly if seedlings are then exposed to 16-hour photoperiods at the 25°C/20°C temperature regime.
-The free growth mode, a juvenile characteristic that is lost after 5 years or so, ceases in seedlings experiencing environmental stress.
+The free growth mode is a juvenile characteristic.
+It is lost after 5 years or so.
+This growth mode ceases in seedlings experiencing environmental stress.

-Many bacteria can survive adverse conditions such as temperature, desiccation, and antibiotics by endospores, cysts, conidia or states of reduced metabolic activity lacking specialized cellular structures.[14]
+Many bacteria can survive adverse conditions such as temperature, desiccation, and antibiotics.
+They achieve this by forming endospores, cysts, conidia, or entering states of reduced metabolic activity.
+These states lack specialized cellular structures.[14]
 Up to 80% of the bacteria in samples from the wild appear to be metabolically inactive.
 Many of which can be resuscitated.
 Such dormancy is responsible for the high diversity levels of most natural ecosystems.

 Recent research has characterized the bacterial cytoplasm as a glass forming fluid approaching the liquid-glass transition,

-Such that large cytoplasmic components require the aid of metabolic activity to fluidize the surrounding cytoplasm, allowing them to move through a viscous, glass-like cytoplasm.
+Large cytoplasmic components need metabolic activity to help them.
+This activity fluidizes the surrounding cytoplasm.
+It allows these components to move through a viscous, glass-like cytoplasm.

-Dormancy in its rigid definition doesn’t apply to viruses, as they are not metabolically active.
-However, some viruses such as poxviruses and picornaviruses after entering the host can become latent for long periods of time, or even indefinitely until they are externally activated.
+Dormancy, in its rigid definition, doesn’t apply to viruses, as they are not metabolically active.
+Still, some viruses, like poxviruses and picornaviruses, can become latent after entering the host.
+They stay inactive for long periods.
+In some cases, they can stay inactive indefinitely until they are externally activated.

-Herpesviruses, for example, can become latent after infecting the host and after years activate again if the host is under stress or exposed to ultraviolet radiation.
+Herpesviruses, for example, can become latent after infecting the host.
+After years, they can activate again if the host is under stress or exposed to ultraviolet radiation.